mahmood-sajjadi/stan-web-coding-challenge/README.md

 ### Install dependencies
 clone the repository in your local machine run `yarn install` to install dependencies
+Other than `react` and `react-dom`, the only main dependency is `react-router-dom` Also there are dependencies to improve the code quality and ease of coding like `typescript`, `eslint`, `vitest`, `etc.` which they are not the main part of the app and can be ignored.

 ### Run in dev mode
 Run `yarn dev` in terminal, it will run the dev server and print the link which you can use in you browser to see the website